Laserfiche/laserfiche.github.io/CONTRIBUTING.md

 <!--© 2025 Laserfiche.
 See LICENSE-DOCUMENTATION and LICENSE-CODE in the project root for license information.-->

-# Contributing to Laserfiche developer portal
+# Contributing to Laserfiche Developer Documentation

 We encourage and appreciate feedback and contribution from the community!